 Where we are processing your personal data with your consent, you have the right to withdraw that consent.
-If you change your mind or are unhappy with the way we use your personal data then please contact Mr D Cleugh (Deputy Head Teacher).
+If you change your mind or are unhappy with the way we use your personal data then please contact the school.

 Contact